dmolina/ml_python_course_short/README.md

 # Short course about Machine Learning with Python

-Material for a short course (two days) about Machine Learning using Python
+Material for a short course (two days) about Machine Learning using Python, for 3 hours each day (it could be extended in more time to be more relaxed).

 # Additional Resource